 It is important to obtain detailed medication history, including over the counter and herbal supplements, to rule out drug interaction as a cause of altered mental status.
-Similarly a history of illicit substance use (e.g., nicotine-containing products, alcohol, drugs such as heroin, marijuana, cocaine, club drugs like 3,4-Methylenedioxymethamphetamine (MDMA)), including frequency of use, typical dose, and last use.
+Similarly, a history of illicit substance use (e.g., nicotine-containing products, alcohol, drugs such as heroin, marijuana, cocaine, club drugs like 3,4-methylenedioxymethamphetamine (MDMA)), including frequency of use, typical dose, and last use.

-When performing a physical exam, start with a primary survey (assessing patient’s airway, spontaneous respirations, pulses and heart rate, the level of consciousness).
+When performing a physical exam, start with a primary survey (assessing the patient’s airway, spontaneous respirations, pulses and heart rate, the level of consciousness).
 Make sure to expose the patient and check their back and extremities for signs of trauma (ecchymosis, deformities, lacerations) or infection (cellulitis, rashes).
 Then, perform a secondary survey, with careful attention to the pupillary and neurologic exam.

 At the bedside, check vital signs, ECG rhythm, and glucose.
-Consider empiric administration of a “coma cocktail” - naloxone for opiate overdose, dextrose for hypoglycemia, and Thiamine for Wernicke-Korsakoff syndrome or beriberi.
+Consider empiric administration of a “coma cocktail” - naloxone for opiate overdose, dextrose for hypoglycemia, and thiamine for Wernicke-Korsakoff syndrome or beriberi.

 If the history or physical is suggestive of trauma, consider cervical spine immobilization.
-If there are signs of impending herniation (e.g., Cushing’s reflex or a unilateral blown pupil), elevate the head of the bed to 30 degrees, increase the respiratory rate, and consider mannitol and neurosurgical decompression.
+If there are signs of impending herniation (e.g., Cushing reflex or a unilateral blown pupil), elevate the head of the bed to 30 degrees, increase the respiratory rate, and consider mannitol and neurosurgical decompression.
 If there are no signs of impending herniation, consider head CT and appropriate neurosurgical consultation for any lesions identified on CT.

-If the patient has signs concerning for infectious sources, give antibiotics, appropriate weight based fluid boluses, and consider pulse dose steroids in the steroid dependent.
+If the patient has signs concerning for infectious sources, give antibiotics, appropriate weight-based fluid boluses, and consider pulse dose steroids in the steroid-dependent.

 If there are no signs of trauma and no suspicion for infection, consider toxic or metabolic causes, including medication overdose, withdrawal states, or the effects of drug-drug interaction.

-Consider lab evaluation of serum electrolytes, hepatic and renal function, urinalysis.
-Consider imaging with chest x-ray to rule out pneumonia as a cause of altered mental status and/or head CT for concern of intracranial hemorrhage (ICH).
+Consider lab evaluation of serum electrolytes, hepatic, and renal function, urinalysis.
+Consider imaging with a chest x-ray to rule out pneumonia as a cause of altered mental status and/or head CT for concern of intracranial hemorrhage (ICH).
 If none of these explain the cause of altered mental status, consider an evaluation of thyroid function, serum B12 levels, syphilis status.
 Additionally, lumbar puncture can be performed to rule out meningitis or subarachnoid hemorrhage.

-Treatment of altered mental status is targeted at the underlying cause, including symptomatic management, like intubation or external pacing for abnormal respiration or cardiac output, antibiotics and volume resuscitation for sepsis or septic shock, glucose of hypoglycemia, or neurosurgical intervention for intracranial hemorrhage.
+Treatment of altered mental status is targeted at the underlying cause, including symptomatic management, like intubation or external pacing for abnormal respiration or cardiac output, antibiotics and volume resuscitation for sepsis or septic shock, glucose for hypoglycemia, or neurosurgical intervention for intracranial hemorrhage.

-For chronic maintenance of a patient with dementia with elements of sundowning, consider donepezil (5 mg/day) or atypical antipsychotics (mostly commonly risperidone, olanzapine, quetiapine).
+For chronic maintenance of a patient with dementia with elements of sundowning, consider donepezil (5 mg/day) or atypical antipsychotics (mostly commonly risperidone, olanzapine, and quetiapine).